-Shot in Angola, left for dead, and now a Wetherspoons high-flyer
+Shot in the head in Angola, left for dead, now a Wetherspoons star

 "The army got me in the street," he says.
 "That's the way it used to be.
 If you were big, tall, they just grabbed you and made you join.
 Without your father's consent, without anything."

-He was was not allowed to pack a bag.
+He was not allowed to pack a bag.
 He was not allowed to say goodbye to his family - whom he then didn't see for three years.
 But none of it was a surprise.

 "As a kid back then, we always used to say 'If they get me, that's it'.
 Because we knew it was going on.
 So when you get caught, you have no choice."